Understanding the Digital Shelf

 - Product details: What are the item’s dimensions?
 What color is it?
 Does it come in multiple sizes?
 Product details include everything from retailer specifications to keywords, product titles, and descriptions.

 - Stock indicators: Nothing promotes a sense of urgency quite like knowing there are only a few items left in stock.
-Whether you’re looking to inspire a purchase or just provide your customer with helpful information, stock levels can be an important part of your digital shelf.
+Whether you’re looking to inspire a purchase or just provide your customer with helpful information, stock levels are an important part of your digital shelf.

-- Ratings and reviews: The opinions of past purchasers is highly valuable information these days.
+- Ratings and reviews: The opinions of past purchasers matters greatly.
 And it’s not just about good and bad reviews either.
-The way a brand responds to their reviews is also a consideration point in a buyer’s journey.
+The way a brand responds to reviews is also a consideration in a buyer’s journey.

 Why is the digital shelf so important?

-Brands spend $500 billion a year for physical shelf space because they know how much it impacts sales.
+Brands spend $350 to $500 per display per store, because they know how much it impacts sales.
 But that investment is flimsy without backing it with a fully stocked digital shelf.
-That’s because 80% of shoppers turn to their smartphone to help them shop while in a store.
-They’re looking for product content, price comparisons, and customer reviews.
-And they’re finding these on the first page of search results.
-The first page of search results is your primary digital shelf — whether you have customers in physical stores or not.
+That’s because 80% of shoppers turn to their phone to help them shop while in a store.
+They look for product content, price comparisons, and customer reviews, which they find on the first page of search results.
+The first page of search results is your primary digital shelf, whether you have customers in physical stores or not.

 The number of pages consumers are willing to scroll through to find a product will vary by industry, from nine pages for energy purchases to 31 pages for groceries and 26 pages for fashion.
-So, not only is it important to get your product on the digital shelf, you also need to make it desirable at a glance, otherwise those shoppers will pass it by.
-To do that you need a recipe that combines a focus on your most important products, high-quality product content, SEO strategy, and product reviews.
+So, not only is it important to get your product on the digital shelf, you also need to make it desirable at a glance.
+Otherwise, shoppers will pass it by.
+To do that, you need a recipe that focuses on your most important products, high-quality product content, SEO strategy, and product reviews.

 How to win on the digital shelf

-The first step to winning the digital shelf is getting your products in front of customers with accurate product information.
-You also want to deliver visual content that helps them experience the physicality of your products.
+The first step to winning the digital shelf is getting accurate product information in front of customers.
+You also want to deliver visual content that helps them experience your products IRL.
 Think videos and 360º spin photography.

 Detailed product content is one of the most important decision-making factors in the customer journey.
-85% of consumers say that product information and pictures are important to them when browsing the digital shelf to buy a product.
-To prioritize content strategy, you have to know your top products and invest your resources there.
+85% of consumers say that product information and pictures are important to them when browsing the digital shelf.
+To prioritize content strategy, you have to know your top products and invest resources there.

 1. Clarify and prioritize your top products and resources

 What is your number one product in online revenue?
 What are your top five?
-Which categories are you depending on to grow?
+Which categories do you depend on to grow?
 Knowing these things is a huge first step to winning the digital shelf.
-When you know your top products you can invest resources appropriately.
+When you know your top products, you can invest resources appropriately.

-For example, if your top product isn’t selling as well but search rank hasn’t changed, it’s likely time to run a new ad campaign or increase spending on existing campaigns.
-Launching a new product will take some extra investment of money and human resources upfront to get it moving and selling.
+For example, if your top product isn’t selling as well as it usually does, but its search rank hasn’t changed, it’s likely time to run a new ad campaign or increase spending on existing campaigns.
+Launching a new product will take extra investment and human resources up front to get it moving and selling.
 Once you know your priorities, you can focus on getting your product noticed on the digital shelf and keeping it highly visible.

 2. Maintain competitive prices at all times